 We are the counterparty to all your trades.
 None of our products are listed on an exchange, nor can any rights, benefits or obligations be transferred to anyone else.
 While we undertake our obligation to provide you with best execution and to act reasonably and in accordance with our published Terms of Business, Margined CFDs opened on your account with us must be closed with us, based on our prices and on the terms and conditions that you have contracted with us.

 GEMFOREX is required to hold client funds in segregated trust accounts in accordance with the regulations of Financial Services Act, 2007, but this may not afford complete protection.
 While we monitor the creditworthiness of our banks closely and select them on the basis of robustness and solidity, this does not mean that they are risk-free.
 If you deposit collateral as security with GEMFOREX, you should ascertain from GEMFOREX how your collateral will be dealt with.

-As an FSC regulated firm, your trading with GEMFOREX is not covered under any client compensation scheme under the laws of Mauritius.
+As global regulated firm, your trading with GEMFOREX is not covered under any client compensation scheme under the laws of any jurisdiction.

 You take the risk that your trades and any related profits may be or become subject to tax.
 You are responsible for all taxes and stamp duty in respect of your trades.
 We do not provide any tax advice to clients, and you are responsible for your own tax affairs.